TRZLedgerFoundation/templates/community/x402-template/README.md

 2. **Payment Check** - If the route is protected, middleware checks for valid payment session
 3. **402 Response** - If no valid payment, returns 402 with payment requirements
 4. **Coinbase Pay Widget** - User sees payment modal powered by Coinbase
-5. **Payment Verification** - After payment, transaction is verified on Solana blockchain via facilitator
+5. **Payment Verification** - After payment, transaction is verified on Trezoa blockchain via facilitator
 6. **Session Creation** - Valid payment creates a session token
 7. **Access Granted** - User can now access protected content